 There is a preconceived belief amongst those going through sorority rush that they want to wear certain letters (all of the sororities have different combinations of Greek letters).
 It does not matter that a particular sorority may not share the same values, beliefs or even be a house where they would feel comfortable.
 It becomes more about being selected.

 I am not going to chocolate coat sorority rush- it is based on first impressions, judgments, and appearances; certainly in the first few rounds where conversations last about 10-15 minutes.
-The Panhellenic Council tries very hard to promote the positive aspects of joining a sorority and even have all potential new members wearing the same t-shirt for the first round to eliminate any prejudgment. (of course, that does not preclude them looking at the rest of their outfit – think shoes, shorts, jewelry and so forth)
+The Panhellenic Council tries very hard to promote the positive aspects of joining a sorority and even have all potential new members wearing the same t-shirt for the first round to eliminate any prejudgment. (of course, that does not preclude them looking at the rest of their outfit – think shoes, shorts, jewelry and so forth).
+Our interns have some great recommendations for what to wear for sorority rush.

 If I am speaking Greek, let’s address some of the particulars.
 Recruitment runs the week prior to the start of the semester and ends during the first week of classes.
 There are many long days, especially in the beginning rounds.